 William Sidney (sometimes also spelled Sydney) Porter was an American author.
 He was the son of physician Algernon Sidney and Mary Jane Swaim Porter and was born in North Carolina in 1862.
 His mother Mary Jane died in 1865 when he was three years old and Porter was raised by his paternal grandmother.
 He was by all accounts highly intelligent, though he had little formal education.
 Porter had attended school through the age of fifteen and became a licensed pharmacist, working in his uncle’s pharmacy.

-Mary Elizabeth Sutherland Carpenter was born in Salado, Bell County, Texas in 1920 to Thomas Shelton and Mary Elizabeth Robertson Sutherland.
+Mary Elizabeth Sutherland Carpenter was born in Salado, Bell County, Texas on September 1, 1920 to Thomas Shelton and Mary Elizabeth Robertson Sutherland.
 Her father was a state highway inspector and her mother was a homemaker.
 Liz was the middle child of five children.
 According to traditional genealogical sources, her mother, Mary Elizabeth Robertson was the daughter of Maclin Robertson who was in turn the son of Sterling Clack and Sarah Maclin Robertson.
 Sterling Clack Robertson was born in 1785 in Tennessee and came to Texas as empresario of his own colony, settling in what would become Bell County near the current town of Salado.
 Robertson was also a signer of the Texas Declaration of Independence.
 On Liz’s father’s side, her Texas roots went back just as far.
 Her father was Thomas Shelton Sutherland III.
 His father was Thomas Shelton Sutherland II and his father was George Sutherland, born in Alabama and by profession a cowboy and rancher, who is noted as having served in the Texas Army and fought in the Battle of San Jacinto.